What Wildlife Lives Here?

 Several guiding services specialize in bear and wildlife viewing expeditions and day trips.
 Visitors who wish to capture animals on film can arrange a trip with a photography guide to view wildlife and record their animal encounters in photographs.
 Guide services authorized to operate within the park and preserve can be found on our getting around page.

-The State of Alaska wildlife viewing page offers the following ethics guidelines.
+The state of Alaska offers the following ethics guidelines.
 Pledge to uphold them and keep the wilderness wild!

 Did You Know?